-It was 1978 when Annie Griffiths, at the age of 25, landed a job at National Geographic.
+The year was 1978 and Annie Griffiths, at the age of 25, had just landed a job at National Geographic.

 She was one of the first women to be hired as a photographer by the magazine, and also the youngest.
 At that time, she had never been outside of the United States, but quickly found herself thrust into the fast-paced world of international photojournalism, often working in several different countries for a single project — and, eventually, with two kids in tow.

 Now, some 40 years and 150 countries later, you would still have a hard time finding Griffiths without her passport and camera in hand.
 Digital Trends caught up with her last year at the annual Adobe MAX conference, where she had been one of three keynote speakers.
 As she outlined in her presentation, her professional journey began with the simple goal of making beautiful photographs, but she soon discovered a deeper passion as a humanitarian.
 She began working with aid organizations and later founded her own nonprofit, Ripple Effect Images, to use photography to empower women in the developing world, a mission she continues to this day.

 “It was really starting to become my DNA,” she said in the keynote, “to work with these great women and to tell unreported stories.
 It’s just unbelievable how few stories are told about women.”

 Griffiths’ work focuses on uncovering often dire, but solvable, problems.
 These include the need for better education for girls in poor countries and the huge, but underreported, issue of household air pollution.
 Caused by burning wood, coal, or other solid fuels for warmth and cooking, household air pollution is the biggest killer of women and young children in the world — more than AIDS, malaria, and tuberculosis combined.